vonhathanh/ForexBot/README.md

 - Create train and test data set (done)
 - Implement test procedure on test data set (almost done)
 - Data visualization (done, nothing much to see)
-- Create some tools to compare performance between models (amost done, jsut need to write data to tensorboard)
+- Create some tools to compare performance between models (almost done, just need to write data to tensorboard)
 - Improve model accuracy (better reward function, standardize data, more features as input to our data)
 - Using news data as feature
 - Display trade history
-- Saving testing and training process to tensorboard for futher evaluation (almost done)
 - Make action space more diversity
-- Implement save model functionality
+- Implement save and restore model functionality
 - Write unit test
 # Notes:
 - M15 time frame data contains about 200k records, we may want to switch to smaller time frame for more data